Sequential Product Spaces are Jordan Algebras: Introduction

 Note that an order unit space has a norm induced by the order in the following way: ${\norm{a} := \inf\{r\in \R_{\geq 0}~;~ -r1\leq a\leq r1\}}$.
 Whenever we refer to continuity in the context of order unit spaces it should be understood to refer to this norm.

 The object of study in this paper is an order unit space with an operation modelled after the sequential product on $B(H)^{\text{sa}}$.
 To be specific:

 \begin{definition} Let $(V, \leq, 1, \&)$ be an order unit space equipped with a binary operation \\ ${\&:[0,1]_V\times [0,1]_V \rightarrow [0,1]_V}$.
 We write $a\commu b$ and say $a$ and $b$ are \emph{compatible} when $a\mult b = b\mult a$.
 We call $V$ a \emph{sequential product space} and $\&$ a \emph{sequential product} when $\&$ satisfies the following properties for all $a,b,c \in [0,1]_V$: \begin{enumerate}[label=({S}\theenumi), ref=S\theenumi] \item Additivity: $a\mult (b+c) = a\mult b+ a\mult c$. \item Continuity: The map $a\mapsto a\mult b$ is continuous in the norm. \item Unitality: $1\mult a = a$. \item Compatibility of orthogonal effects: If $a\mult b = 0$ then also $b\mult a =0$. \item Associativity of compatible effects: If $a\commu b$ then $a\mult (b\mult c) = (a\mult b)\mult c$. \item Additivity of compatible effects: If $a\commu b$ then $a \commu 1-b$, and if also $a\commu c$ then $a\commu (b+c)$. \item Multiplicativity of compatible effects: If $a\commu b$ and $a\commu c$ then $a\commu (b\mult c)$. \end{enumerate} \end{definition} The properties we require of $\&$ are the same as that of a sequential product in a sequential effect algebra \cite{gudder2002sequential} except for condition \ref{ax:cont} which is new.
 It should be noted that the standard sequential product $a\mult b = \sqrt{a}b\sqrt{a}$ on $B(H)^{\text{sa}}$ is not fully characterised by these axioms, as there are multiple binary operations that satisfy these axioms \cite{weihua2009uniqueness}.
 It is possible however to characterise the standard sequential product using related sets of axioms \cite{gudder2008characterization,westerbaan2016universal,wetering2018characterisation}.
-It has been established in the authors previous work \cite{wetering2018characterisation} that Euclidean Jordan algebras allow a binary operation satisfying these properties and hence are examples of sequential product spaces.
-The main purpose of this paper is to establish the converse:
+The main examples of sequential product spaces are Euclidean Jordan algebras: \begin{definition} We call a real vector space $V$ a \emph{Jordan algebra} when it has a bilinear commutative operation $*$ that satisfies the \emph{Jordan identity}: $a*(b*(a*a)) = (a*b)*(a*a)$.
+We call $V$ a \emph{Euclidean} Jordan algebra (EJA) when it is furthermore a finite-dimensional Hilbert space with inner product~$\inn{\cdot, \cdot}$ such that $\inn{a*b,c} = \inn{b,a*c}$. \end{definition} Euclidean Jordan algebras were originally introduced as generalisations of the quantum mechanical formalism under the name \emph{formally real} Jordan algebras~\cite{jordan1933}.
+Due to their connection to self-dual homogeneous cones, EJAs have been studied in many different contexts as well.
+The main examples of Euclidean Jordan algebras are the sets of self-adjoint operators $B(H)^{\text{sa}}$ where $H$ is a real, complex or quaternionic Hilbert space where the Jordan product is given by $A*B:=\frac12(AB+BA)$.
+In fact, as shown by the classification theorem of EJAs~\cite{jordan1993algebraic}, any EJA can be constructed as a direct sum of these algebras, a family of algebras called \emph{spin-factors}, and the \emph{exceptional} algebra.